brunomdb/PersonalizeHandsOnLab/README.md

     ![Dataset groups](images/datasetGroups.png)

-2. The left-hand side, which will show you the solution that you're currently creating via your notebook.
-Then, select **Solutions and recipes**, then click on the **Create solution** button.
+2. On the left-hand side menu, click on **Solutions and recipes**, which will show you the solution that you're currently creating via your notebook.
+Then click on the **Create solution** button.

    ![Solution list](images/solutionList.png)